miklevin/MikeLev.in/_posts/2025-03-24-websockets-stream-incremental-markdown.md

 > You know what?
 I've been shutting goodl o' Gemini out of the discussion so
 > much, only letting it summarize what the other AIs have been having all the
 > fun doing, haha!
-So I desided to flip that Brainstormer over to the Google's
+So I desided to flip that Gemini Brainstormer role over to
-> Gemini Advanced 2.0 Pro Experimential and let it have a crack at this tricky
+> the Google's Gemini Advanced 2.0 Pro Experimential and let it have a crack at
-> question.
+> this tricky question.

 **Me**: If you, Gemini 2.0 Experimental were in the discussion, what would you do?